progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	Successfully followed parent
 	r89 = 9b6fe0b90c5c9adf9165f700897518dbc54a7cbf (opera)

-Jest to odpowiednik komendy `svn copy trunk branches/opera` z Subversion i wykonywany jest na serwerze Subversion.
-Trzeba zauważyć, że nie przełączy ona Cię na tą gałąź; jezeli wykonasz commit w tym momencie, commit ten pójdzie do `trunk` na serwerze, a nie `opera`.
+Jest to odpowiednik komendy `svn copy trunk branches/opera` z Subversion, która wykonywana jest po stronie serwera Subversion.
+Trzeba zauważyć, że nie przełączy ona Cię na tą gałąź; jeżeli wykonasz commit w tym momencie, pójdzie on do `trunk` na serwerze, a nie `opera`.

 <!-- This does the equivalent of the `svn copy trunk branches/opera` command in Subversion and operates on the Subversion server.
 It’s important to note that it doesn’t check you out into that branch; if you commit at this point, that commit will go to `trunk` on the server, not `opera`. -->